Velorth/SimpleBT/README.md

 ## Performance
 SimpleBT tries to balance between performance and usability.
-It doesn't use generic dictionaries with string keys for blackboard memory and doesn't perform boxing valuetypes.
+It doesn't use generic dictionaries with string keys for blackboard memory and doesn't perform boxing on valuetypes.
-But it still relies on interfaces and virtual methods for extensibility and downcasts for safity.
+But it still relies on interfaces and virtual methods for extensibility and downcasts for safety.

 ## Future plans
 1. Behavior tree debugging.